AbdulHannanRaja95/LidDrivenCavity/Research Project/Findings.md

 The code then calculates the error for every iteration and checks it against the error condition.

-Finally the code computes the vorticity by using fundamental vorticity equation.
+Finally the code computes the vorticity by using fundamental vorticity equation using Forward difference scheme.